yoninazarathy/2504_2021_project1/README.md

 # 2504_2021_project1 - Polynomial Factorization

+*NOTE: This repo is for 2021, not for the current course*

 This is for [UQ's MATH2504 in Semester 2 2021](https://courses.smp.uq.edu.au/MATH2504/).

 This project implements polynomial arithmetic and polynomial factorization for polynomials with integer coefficients.